-When the widget expands, you can change and save your settings, remove your widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget …
+When the widget expands, you can change and save your settings, click Delete to remove the widget from the “Active Widgets” section, close the widget, or click on the triangle to collapse the widget settings …

-Some widgets give you little to no configurable options, or they may only allow you to add something like an optional title …
+Some widgets give you little to no customization, or they may only allow you to add an optional title …

 (Some widgets give you little to no customizable options)

-Depending upon which theme you have installed, you’re also able to preview any changes live without making actual changes to your site.
-This way, you can be sure that you like the customized edits before committing anything to your site.
+Depending on which theme you have installed on your site, you can also preview any changes live without making actual changes to your site.
+This way, you can be sure that you are happy with what you have done before committing anything live to your website or blog.

-Widget management is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how the widget content will appear prior to publishing it (and avoid making mistakes), or manage widgets on the fly using the Widget editor screen.
+Widget management is a great feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how the widget content will appear before publishing any changes you’ve made (to avoid making mistakes), or manage widgets on the fly using the Widget editor screen.

 (preview widget changes live in the Customize feature)

-This brings you to the Customizer screen in the back-end.
+This will bring you to the Customizer screen in the back-end.

-You can do several edits, modifications and adjustments to widgets in preview mode (like inserting, deleting and moving widgets around), and see all changes in real time.
-If you are happy with the results, click the “Save and Publish” button and the changes will instantly become visible on the blog’s frontend.
+You can do plenty of edits in preview mode (like inserting, removing and moving widgets around), and see all changes in real time.
+If you are happy with what you have done, click the “Save and Publish” button and your changes will instantly become available to your site visitors.

 (Widget management – configure widgets on the fly!)

-Since the theme you use determines how elements display on your site, we recommend that you install the theme first before configuring widgets.
+Since WordPress Themes can display elements differently on your site, we recommend that you install the theme first before configuring widgets.

-Also, remember to use the WordPress Customizer to preview all changes.
-This saves you from having to keep two browsers open while you go through this tutorial (one to work in and one to see the site the way your visitors will see it).
+Also, remember to use the Customizer feature to preview all changes.
+This saves you from having to keep two browsers open while you go through this tutorial (one to work in and one to see your site the way your visitors will see it).

-Now that you know the basics of using widgets, let’s start configuring various frequently-used WordPress sidebar widgets.
+Now that you know the basics of using widgets, let’s configure a number of commonly-used WordPress sidebar widgets.

-This is the end of part one of this tutorial series about how to use Widgets.
+This is the end of section 1 of this tutorial.